It's no secret that mental health concerns have been around for a long time.

 Certainly, you can recommend good behaviours and coping mechanisms, perhaps by using our 11 tips to enhance your wellbeing, but sometimes the most important thing you can do is to have empathy.
 It's unrealistic to believe you can solve all your employee's problems, even if you wanted to.
 For example, if your employee is experiencing stress due to concern over a family member's health, there is nothing you can do to help besides listen.
 Whilst this may not seem like much, listening and empathising can be as much of a lifesaver than anything else.
 Therefore, our rule of thumb is to help where you can, empathise where you can't.

 We constantly strive to build a better workplace for people, whether that be by providing quality software, webinars, free resources, or through our HR Uprising Podcast.
-Why not sign up for our latest webinar on 'Practical Wellbeing for line managers' below?
+Why not watch our webinar on 'Practical Wellbeing for line managers' below?